For U.S. Expats

 What evidence does the IRS require?

-How much can I exclude with FEIE in 2025?
+How much can I exclude with FEIE in 2026?

 Do I still need to file a US tax return?

 Yes.
 US citizens must file a tax return even if all of their income is excluded via FEIE.
 You claim the exclusion by filing Form 2555 with your 1040.
-Our audit-ready reports are designed to make this process easier for you and your CPA.